Sailor aboard USS Theodore Roosevelt dies of coronavirus - KRDO

 “Over the weekend, four additional Theodore Roosevelt Sailors were admitted to the hospital for monitoring.
 All are in stable condition, none are in ICU or on ventilators,” the official said.

+On Tuesday, one of those sailors was moved to the intensive care unit at the US Navy hospital in Guam, a US Navy official told CNN.
+The sailor is not on a ventilator at this time, the official added.

-Nearly 600 sailors on the Roosevelt have tested positive for Covid-19, the US Navy said in a statement, adding that 92% of the Roosevelt’s crew members have been tested for the virus.
+Nearly 600 sailors on the Roosevelt have tested positive for Covid-19, the US Navy said in a statement on Tuesday, adding that 93% of the Roosevelt’s crew members have been tested for the virus.

 The impact of the coronavirus pandemic on the Roosevelt was at the center of a controversy that led to the resignation last week of acting Navy Secretary Thomas Modly, who had dismissed the aircraft carrier’s captain Brett Crozier after the leak of a memo in which he implored Navy officials to urgently evacuate the ship to protect the health of its sailors.
 Crozier also flagged his concerns about challenges of trying to contain the virus aboard the ship and requested that sailors be allowed to quarantine on land.